A survey of Monte Carlo methods for noisy and costly densities with application to reinforcement learning and ABC: Overview and generic scheme

-Some proposed methods that follow this scheme are \cite{jarvenpaa2021approximate,conrad2016accelerating}.
-In \cite{jarvenpaa2021approximate}, a GP regression model of $\log p(\vtheta)$ is built online by maximizing acquisition functions derived in order to decrease the uncertainty in the computation of the MH accept-reject test (i.e., using Bayesian decision theory/Bayesian experimental design).
-This algorithm can be considered as a two-stage procedure if we use a pilot run for the construction.
-In \cite{conrad2016accelerating}, a local GP or polynomial approximation is built on $\log p(\vtheta)$ and refined over the MCMC iterations by using space-filling heuristics.
+Some proposed methods that follow this scheme are \cite{conrad2016accelerating,conrad2018parallel,davis2022rate,ying2020moving,jarvenpaa2021approximate}.
+In \cite{conrad2016accelerating,conrad2018parallel}, a local GP or polynomial approximation is built on $\log p(\vtheta)$ and refined over the MCMC iterations by using space-filling heuristics. { In \cite{davis2022rate}, the authors extend the work of \cite{conrad2016accelerating,conrad2018parallel} and study optimal online refining strategies of local polynomial approximations within MCMC, that balance the decay in surrogate bias and Monte Carlo variance.} In \cite{jarvenpaa2021approximate}, a GP regression model of $\log p(\vtheta)$ is built online by maximizing acquisition functions derived using Bayesian experimental design in order to decrease the uncertainty in the computation of the MH accept-reject test.
+This algorithm could be considered as a two-stage procedure (previously described) if we use a pilot run for the construction of the surrogate. { In \cite{ying2020moving}, a nearest neighbor approximation of $p(\vtheta)$ is built online in MCMC by including the points that are accepted at each iteration.}